-The Project Approval $(08_0144)$ for the Stage 2 mine operations requires the preparation of a Landscape Management Plan of which one component is the preparation of a Mine Closure Plan.
-This Mine Closure Plan was originally prepared by GSS Environmental, with SLR updating the document in 2015 to include LW 106.
+The Project Approval (08_0144) for the Stage 2 mine operations requires the preparation of a Landscape Management Plan of which one component is the preparation of a Mine Closure Plan.
+This Mine Closure Plan was originally prepared by GSS Environmental, with SLR updating the document in 2015 to include LW 106 and in 2016 to include LW 107-LW110.
 This document has been prepared to satisfy the requirements of the Mine Closure Plan which is detailed in Schedule 5, Condition 5 (a) - (f) and Schedule 6, Condition 2 of the Project Approval as well as to update the management plan to include the additions included in the Stage 2 approval.